How to Become a Space Scientist?

 Yes, integrated courses are also eligible.

-How can I become a space scientist after 12th?
+How can I become a space scientist after the 12th?

-In order to become a space scientist after class 12th, you will have get enrolled in a University offering the course of a choice of this field by qualifying some entrance exams.
-Later, you will have to complete masters degree in association with your UG course.
+In order to become a space scientist after class 12th, you will have to get enrolled in a University offering the course of your choice in this field by qualifying for some entrance exams.
+Later, you will have to complete a master’s degree in association with your UG course.

 Whether you opt to become a space scientist in ISRO or in NASA, it will take you around 5 to 7 years.